Dear Editor…

 The Editor

-The Editor, Deborah Halverson, has been editing books for over 25 years and specializes in Middle Grade/Young Adult fiction and nonfiction, New Adult fiction, and picture books.
+The Editor, Deborah Halverson, has been editing books for thirty years and specializes in picture books, Middle Grade/Young Adult fiction and nonfiction, and New Adult fiction.
 For her editorial guidance in making your manuscript ready for submission to agents and publishers or for self-publishing, click Editorial services.
 Learn more in her books: Writing Young Adult Fiction for Dummies and Writing New Adult Fiction.